Chimney Rock National Monument: History

-Since it became a National Monument, Chimney Rock's volunteers and employees are pushing for a grant to build a small museum on site to display information and artifacts from excavations.
+Since it became a National Monument, Chimney Rock's volunteers and employees have been calling for a grant to build a small museum on site to display information and artifacts from excavations.
 Currently all artifacts are boxed and stored in museums across the Four Corners Region.

 Biology

 In the mid-1970s, Companion Rock was home to one of only seven remaining pairs of peregrine falcons in the Rocky Mountains region at the time.
-The experiences of Marcy Cottrell Houle in studying this pair of peregrine falcons was documented in her book Wings for My Flight: The Peregrine Falcons of Chimney Rock.
+The experiences of Marcy Cottrell Houle in studying this pair of peregrine falcons were documented in her book Wings for My Flight: The Peregrine Falcons of Chimney Rock.

 Peregrine falcons continue to nest in Companion Rock each year.

 Educational opportunities

 As part of a continuing education program, the first virtual visitors this year were 26 people on indoor stationary bicycles in Ohio.
 They cycled, virtually, to the Monument, around the Monument, and from the Monument, while studying its rich history.